Tuesday, March 30, 2021

 Based on over a hundred extensive personal narratives from women of different generations in Egypt, Jordan, and Lebanon, Nicola Pratt traces women’s activism from national independence through to the Arab uprisings, arguing that activist women are critical geopolitical actors.
 Weaving together these personal accounts with the ongoing legacies of colonialism, Embodying Geopolitics: Generations of Women's Activism in Egypt, Jordan and Lebanon demonstrates how the production and regulation of gender is integrally bound up with the exercise and organization of geopolitical power, with consequences for women’s activism and its effects.

-Cohosted by Nadje Al-Ali, CMES director, and Banu Ozkazanc-Pan, Joint Editor-in-Chief of Gender, Work and Organization, and member of the CMES steering committee.
+Cohosted by Nadje Al-Ali, CMES director, and Banu Ozkazanc-Pan, Joint Editor-in-Chief of Gender, Work & Organization, and member of the CMES steering committee.